 Every three months, Writers Weekly hosts the 24-Hour Short Story Contest.
 The rules are simple—use the provided prompt and word count to create a short story within a day's time.
 Strong writing is only part of the criteria.
 The judges also look for a unique slant on the provided topic and a strong ending.

-I received an Honorable Mention in the Spring 2022 contest, using the following prompt:
+I received an Honorable Mention in the Spring 2022 contest for my short story, The Sapphire Goodbye.

 Here's my story!